MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/migrate-access-datatypes.md

 - Calculated<sup>3</sup>
 - Rich Text

-<sup>2</sup>Dataverse includes a float data type, however it has lower limits than Access.
+<sup>2</sup>Dataverse includes a float data type; however, it has lower limits than Access.
 More information including a workaround: [Migrate Number:Single and Number:Double columns to Dataverse](#migrate-numbersingle-and-numberdouble-columns-to-dataverse)

 <sup>3</sup>When you migrate, the calculated field will migrate the last calculated value into a column.
 Users will need to configure new calculation columns in Dataverse.
 More information: [Define calculated columns to automate calculations](define-calculated-fields.md)